igraph/python-igraph/doc/source/tutorial.rst

   >>> layout = g.layout_reingold_tilford(root=[2])
   >>> layout = g.layout("rt", [2])

-Layout methods return a :class:`Layout` object which behaves mostly like a list of lists.
+Layout methods return a :class:`~layout.Layout` object which behaves mostly like a list of lists.
-Each list entry in a :class:`Layout` object corresponds to a vertex in the original graph and contains the vertex coordinates in the 2D or 3D space. :class:`Layout` objects also contain some useful methods to translate, scale or rotate the coordinates in a batch.
+Each list entry in a :class:`~layout.Layout` object corresponds to a vertex in the original graph and contains the vertex coordinates in the 2D or 3D space. :class:`~layout.Layout` objects also contain some useful methods to translate, scale or rotate the coordinates in a batch.
-However, the primary utility of :class:`Layout` objects is that you can pass them to the :func:`plot` function along with the graph to obtain a 2D drawing.
+However, the primary utility of :class:`~layout.Layout` objects is that you can pass them to the :func:`~drawing.plot` function along with the graph to obtain a 2D drawing.

 Drawing a graph using a layout
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^